 Key themes among each of the eating for IBS diets

 By now, I am guessing you can see some key themes amongst these diets.
 Limiting different carbohydrates, and allowing all unprocessed meat, poultry and fish, animal fats and healthy plant-based or animal-derived oils are the common recommendations.
 This means that most of these diets are, you guessed it, lowering your carbohydrate intake, whilst still maintaining lots of protein and healthy fats.
-As a clinician, I work hard to make sure that when you are on a gut-healing diet that you have adequate carbohydrate intake to ensure a balance of macronutrients (protein, fats and carbs), and access to all the vitamins and minerals they offer.
+As clinicians, we work hard to make sure that when you are on a gut-healing diet that you have adequate carbohydrate intake to ensure a balance of macronutrients (protein, fats and carbs), and access to all the vitamins and minerals they offer.

-Carbohydrates in the form of fruits and vegetables are essential to the diversity of your microbiome, which is why I do not recommend removing them completely.
+Carbohydrates in the form of fruits and vegetables are essential to the diversity of your microbiome, which is why we do not recommend removing them completely.
 Ever.
-I commonly see that severely limiting or completely removing carbohydrates can lead to issues with hormones and the thyroid for those who have gut issues.
+We commonly see that severely limiting or completely removing carbohydrates can lead to issues with hormones and the thyroid for those who have gut issues.
 And this usually looks like weight gain, issues with hair, skin and nails or fatigue, layered over the top of digestive issues.
 Not a great combination.

 So now we know where to get started with choosing a gut-healing diet that is right for you, and the root causes of your IBS.
-The next and final step for this IBS blog series will be about other factors we need to consider when healing – rest, exercise, stress reduction and supplementation, which we will be covering in great detail next week.
-I find that once you figure out the right diet and have a good selection of recipes to cook from, that the process of healing the root causes of your IBS is so much more manageable.
+The next and final step for this IBS blog series will be about other factors we need to consider when healing - rest, exercise, stress reduction and supplementation, which we will be covering in great detail next week.
+We find that once you figure out the right diet and have a good selection of recipes to cook from, that the process of healing the root causes of your IBS is so much more manageable.

 It’s also really motivating because most symptoms go away for a period of time when you nail the right diet.
 Just enough time to treat, heal and move on with life, symptom-free.
-I hope you can easily use the content of this blog as a part of your IBS healing journey.
+We hope you can easily use the content of this blog as a part of your IBS healing journey.